JoseC1154/ScaleDrillerStudio/OverallAppStructure.md

 ### Chord Builder
 *   **Objective:** Given a root note and chord type (Major or Minor), find all three notes that form the chord.

+### Degree Dash Pro
+*   **Objective:** An endless arcade survival challenge.
+The instrument scrolls continuously, and you must correctly identify the scale degree of passing notes before they disappear off-screen.
+*   **Gameplay:** Survive as long as you can as the scrolling speed increases and the musical key changes dynamically.
+Wrong answers or missed notes drain your "Beat Meter."
+The game ends when the meter is empty.
+This mode teaches rapid degree recognition and builds a subconscious association between keys and their unique color themes.

 ### ScaleSweeper (Gatekeeper)
 *   **Objective:** A musical minesweeper!
 The root note is revealed.
 Uncover all 7 scale notes to win, but watch out for 'mines' (incorrect notes).
 *   **To Level Up:** Complete this drill to unlock Level 4.